fsantanna-no/ce0-old/README.md

 semantics and scoped memory management.
 Allocation is bound to the scope of the assignee, which is the owner of the value.
+A value has exactly one owner at any given time, which implies that recursive values can only form trees of ownerships (but not graphs with cycles or even generic DAGs).
 Deallocation occurs automatically when the scope of the owner terminates.
 Ownership can be transferred by reassigning the value to another assignee, which can live in another scope.
-A value can also be shared with a pointer without transferring ownership.
+A value can also be shared with a pointer without transferring ownership, in which case generic graphs are possible.

 *Ce* ensures that deallocation occurs exactly once at the very moment when there are no more active pointers to the value.